VincentAdrian1/CS1_API/README.md

 The project is capable of CRUD functions, both for employees and skill table.

 To run the Flask App, type `python <app_name>.py` in the terminal

+### Employees Table Route (Note: the output is in JSON format)

+- `/employees` To view or display the contents of Employee table
+- `/employees/1` is for searching, employees can be searched by their ID